nmetulev/nmetulev.github.io/_posts/2015-08-04-speech-in-uwp.md

 ---
 layout:     post
 title:      Meet the Speech Platform in Windows 10
-date:       2015-08-04 12:31:19
+date:       2015-08-05 12:31:19
-summary:    wanted to try out Cortana in UWP | also needed a new best friend | win-win
+summary:    wanted to show the speech platform in the Universal Windows Platform | also needed a new best friend | win-win
 categories: Cortana
 ---